Let's get our creative juices flowing!!!

 - Individuals must be New Zealand citizens or permanent residents.

-To be eligible for the Creative Communities Scheme, your project must:
+To be eligible for the CCS Fund, your project must:

 - take place within Ōtorohanga District